Three Gorges Dam

-The Three Gorges Dam is a hydroelectric gravity dam that spans the Yangtze River by the town of Sandouping, in Yiling District, Yichang, Hubei province, central China, downstream of the Three Gorges.
-The Three Gorges Dam has been the world's largest power station in terms of installed capacity (22,500 MW) since 2012.
-The dam generates an average 95±20 TWh of electricity per year, depending on annual amount of precipitation in the river basin.
-After the extensive monsoon rainfalls of 2020, the dam's annual production nearly reached 112 TWh, breaking the previous world record of ~103 TWh set by Itaipu Dam in 2016.
+The Three Gorges Dam, officially known as Yangtze River Three Gorges Water Conservancy Project is a hydroelectric gravity dam that spans the Yangtze River near Sandouping in Yiling District, Yichang, Hubei province, central China, downstream of the Three Gorges.
+The world's largest power station by installed capacity (22,500 MW), the Three Gorges Dam generates 95±20 TWh of electricity per year on average, depending on the amount of precipitation in the river basin.
+After the monsoons of 2020, the dam produced nearly 112 TWh in a year, breaking the record of 103 TWh set by the Itaipu Dam in 2016.

-The dam body was completed in 2006.
-The power plant of the dam project was completed and fully functional as of July 4, 2012, when the last of the main water turbines in the underground plant began production.
-Each main water turbine has a capacity of 700 MW.
-Coupling the dam's 32 main turbines with two smaller generators (50 MW each) to power the plant itself, the total electric generating capacity of the dam is 22,500 MW.
-The last major component of the project, the ship lift, was completed in December 2015.
+The dam's body, 185 meters high and 2,309 meters wide, was completed in 2006.
+The power plant became fully operational in 2012, when the last of the 32 main water turbines in the underground plant began production.
+The last major component of the project, the ship lift, was completed in 2015.

-As well as producing electricity, the dam is intended to increase the Yangtze River's shipping capacity.
-By providing flood storage space, the dam reduces the potential for floods downstream which have historically plagued the Yangtze Plain.
-In 1931, floods on the river caused the deaths of up to 4 million people.
-As a result, China regards the project as a monumental social and economical success, with the design of state-of-the-art large turbines, and a move toward limiting greenhouse gas emissions.
-The dam has also caused ecological changes including an increased risk of landslides.
-Because of that, the dam has been controversial both domestically and abroad.
+Each of the 32 turbines, considered state-of-the-art at the time of their installation, can generate 700 MW.
+Combined with two 50 MW generators that power the plant itself, the Three Gorges Dam can generate some 22,500 MW—far more than the next-biggest hydroelectric plant, Brazil’s 12,600-MW Itaipu facility.

+The dam improves the Yangtze River's shipping capacity and provides flood control, helping to protect millions of people from severe flooding on the Yangtze Plain.
+Additionally, its hydroelectric power generation has helped fuel China's economic growth.
+As a result, the Chinese government considers the project a source of national pride and a major social and economic success.
+However, it is controversial domestically and abroad.
+Estimates of the number of people displaced by the dam's construction range from 1.13 million to around 1.4 million.
+Its construction has also inundated ancient and culturally significant sites.
+In operation, the dam has caused some ecological changes, including an increased risk of landslides.